Peel Medical Centre

 However surgery times may vary according to need, holidays, half days and on-call commitments.
-All emergencies will be seen the same day where possible and there are a limited amount of 48 hour access appointments but you might not see your preferred doctor.
+All emergencies will be reviewed the same day, however if an appointment is necessary you might not see your preferred doctor.
 Please do not abuse these services.
 If you are unable to keep your appointment please cancel it so that another person can use it.
 A considerable number of appointments are lost monthly by people failing to attend.
 You can now cancel your appointment by text to +44 7624 468468 giving your name, date of birth and date and time of your appointment.

-Home visits: Whenever possible please attend the surgery for it is often easier for the doctor to examine and treat you in our well equipped premises.
+Whenever possible please attend the surgery for it is often easier for the doctor to examine and treat you in our well-equipped premises.
 If, however, you are too ill to attend the surgery then please telephone: +44 1624 686968 before 10am and request a house call.
 Our receptionists have been trained to ask you for details of your illness.
 They are not being intrusive but need this information to pass on to the doctor to enable him to prioritise his calls.

 When the surgery is closed and you have a medical condition that isn't life-threatening but cannot wait until the surgery opens, please tel: +44 1624 686968 and a recorded message will inform you of the number to call (usually +44 1624 650355) to speak to the doctor on duty at the Manx Emergency Doctor Service, which is operated by the Family Practitioner Services of the Isle of Man Government's Health Services Division.